-1. E/S characteristics promoted for investments in Internal UCITS
+1. E/S characteristics promoted for investments in internal UCIs

-The Internal UCITS (i.e. the UCITS managed by an entity of the Indosuez Wealth Management Group) invested in by the Mandate are subject to a detailed look-through analysis of the ESG profile of the corresponding issuers, by applying the Indosuez Wealth Management Group's ESG rating methodology, as described below.
+The internal UCIs invested in by the Mandate were subject to a detailed look-through analysis of the ESG profile of the corresponding issuers, by applying the Indosuez Wealth Management Group's ESG rating methodology, as described below.

-Evaluation of the ESG rating based on a look-through analysis of the Indosuez Wealth Management Group Internal UCITS
+Evaluation of the ESG rating based on a look-through analysis of the Indosuez Wealth Management Group internal UCIs

-The Indosuez Wealth Management Group draws on the analysis of an external provider, which has dedicated resources and teams with ESG-related experience.
-The provider assigns monthly ESG ratings to target investments based on the analysis of 37 environmental, social and governance criteria, comprising 16 generic criteria and 21 criteria specific to different sectors and several data providers.
-The ESG ratings received are converted by applying a rating grid specific to the Indosuez Wealth Management Group on a scale of 0 (lowest rating) to 100 (highest rating).
+The Indosuez Wealth Management Group drew on the analysis of an external provider, which has dedicated resources and teams with ESG-related experience.
+The provider assigned monthly ESG ratings to target investments based on the analysis of 37 environmental, social and governance criteria, comprising 16 generic criteria and 21 criteria specific to the different sectors and several data providers.
+The ESG ratings received were converted by applying a rating grid specific to the Indosuez Wealth Management Group on a scale of 0 (lowest rating) to 100 (highest rating).

-2. E/S characteristics promoted for investments in External UCITS
+2. E/S characteristics promoted for investments in external UCIs

-Eligible External UCITS and ETFs were selected based in particular on the following criteria:
+Eligible external UCIs were selected based in particular on the following criteria:

-- 1. Qualification as an Article 8 fund under the SFDR with a minimum commitment to sustainable investments of 10% within the meaning of the SFDR and/or as an Article 9 SFDR fund. - 2.
-The quality of the ESG analysis of the issuers carried out by the External UCITS and ETF management company using investment due diligence (IDD). - 3.
-Quality of the SFDR-related pre-contractual appendices and non-financial reports (periodic information or other non-financial reports). - 4.
-Consideration of adverse impacts on sustainability.
+- 1) Qualification under the SFDR as an Article 8 fund with a minimum commitment to sustainable investments of 10% or as an Article 9 fund - 2) The quality of the ESG analysis of the issuers carried out by the external UCI management company using investment due diligence (IDD) - 3) Quality of the SFDR-related pre-contractual appendices and non-financial reports (periodic information or other non-financial reports) - 4) Consideration of adverse impacts on sustainability.

-At 31/12/2024, 89.78% of the Mandate's assets were allocated to investments aligned with the promoted E/S characteristics corresponding to the policies detailed above.
+At 31/12/2024, 99.7% of the Mandate's assets were allocated to investments aligned with the promoted E/S characteristics corresponding to the policies detailed above.